 In the lab there are several members of the lab with specific roles to help the lab function properly.
 If a member needs assistance in any of these areas, it is expected that they see the corresponding lab member for assistance.
 These roles include:

-Lab Website Maintenance - Ryan Hoffman/Hang Wu/Leo Wu
+Lab Website Maintenance - Ryan Hoffman/James Cheng/Hang Wu

-User Management (athena/hercules/hermes)– Leo Wu
+User Management (internal servers)– Leo Wu

 Lab Demos Setup and Presentation - Li Tong/Hang Wu/Janani Venugopalan